UT-Austin-RPL/TRILL/vr-interface/README.md

 1. Clone this GitHub repo

 2. Install conan.
 If you want Conan to be able to automatically apt install missing packages, make sure to install Conan globally.
 Otherwise, install it locally.
+   Make sure to install the 1.x version of conan as the current build file isn't compatible with 2.x.
    1. `pip install conan`
 3. In the GitHub repo, install dependencies with Conan
    1. `cd vr_interface`